 Your ideas and own work is important, but how effectively you deliver value to the world (and to your clients) is ultimately far more important.

 Stay True to Your Customers:

-When you’re building your brand you’re intently focused on the needs of your clients and customers.
+When you’re building your brand, you’re intently focused on the needs of your clients and customers.
 You do everything for them – to improve their lives, solve their problems and relieve their pain points.
 Once success hits and the biters start biting, many people turn their attention to the copycats, becoming obsessed and paranoid in the process.
 Don’t do that.
 Stay close to your audience, fans, clients and customers.
-Make a commitment to understanding their needs and constantly innovating and forcing the copycats to try and keep up.
+Commit to understanding their needs and continuously innovating and forcing the copycats to try and keep up.